August 27, 2019

 • The wait and signal operations can modify a semaphore.
 Mutex is modified only by the process that may request or release a resource.

-• In Semaphore, if no resource is free, then the process requires a resource that should execute wait operation.
+• In Semaphore, if no resource is free, then the process requires a resource that should execute the wait operation.
 It should wait until the count of the semaphore is greater than 0.
 If Mutex is locked, the process has to wait.
 The process should be kept in a queue.
 This needs to be accessed only when the mutex is unlocked.

 • We can have multiple program threads in Semaphore.
 We can have multiple program threads in mutex but not simultaneously.